vcc-LG/welsh-councillor-search/README.md

 >"I have been advised that unfortunately we do not currently offer this data in relation to Council Members in the required format.
 However, the authority will be introducing the modern.gov framework at some point in the near future."

 * Rhondda Cynon Taf
-Email sent 16/1/19, no response as of 21/1/19.
+Email sent 16/1/19, no response as of 6/2/19.

 * Vale of Glamorgan
-Email sent on 21/1/19.
+Contact form sent on 21/1/19, no response as of 6/2/19.

 Still, writing page scrapers for 4 councils (assuming Rhondda Cynon Taf and Vale of Glamorgan councils aren't hiding an API somewhere) is significantly less arduous than for 22.

-<a name="stack"></a>
-## Stack
+# Stack

-Each of the APIs above seems to use the same framework despite variety in domains (moderngov.\*, democracy.\*, democratiaeth.\*, democratic.\*).
+Each of the APIs above seems to use the same framework despite some variety in domains (moderngov.\*, democracy.\*, democratiaeth.\*, democratic.\*).
 The API is SOAP and we can consume it in any number of ways, but I chose a Node.js app using the [request](https://www.npmjs.com/package/request) and [xml2js](https://www.npmjs.com/package/xml2js) npm packages.

-The end goal here is to make a site where I can browse and search through all of the Welsh councillor data, so collating the data from all of the council's APIs into a searchable database is the core of the application.
+The end goal here is the site presented here in Glitch where you can browse and search through all of the Welsh councillor data, so collating the data from all of the council's APIs into a searchable database is the core of the application.

 I also wanted to use some tools I'd heard about but never used, namely AWS Lambda and ElasticSearch.
 Seeing as that was all AWS-based I decided to do the whole thing within the AWS ecosystem: